Enhancing Photometric Redshift Catalogs Through Color-Space Analysis: Application to KiDS-Bright Galaxies

-We present a method to refine photometric redshift galaxy catalogs by comparing their color-space matching with overlapping spectroscopic calibration data.
+\abstract {} {We present a method for refining photometric redshift galaxy catalogs based on a comparison of their color-space matching with overlapping spectroscopic calibration data.
 We focus on cases where photometric redshifts (photo-$z$) are estimated empirically.
-Identifying galaxies that are poorly represented in spectroscopic data is crucial, as their photo-$z$ may be unreliable due to extrapolation beyond the training sample.
-Our approach uses a self-organizing map (SOM) to project a multi-dimensional parameter space of magnitudes and colors onto a 2-D manifold, allowing us to analyze the resulting patterns as a function of various galaxy properties.
-Using SOM, we compare the Kilo-Degree Survey bright galaxy sample (KiDS-Bright), limited to $r<20$ mag, with various spectroscopic samples, including the Galaxy And Mass Assembly (GAMA).
-Our analysis reveals that GAMA under-represents KiDS-Bright at its faintest ($r\gtrsim19.5$) and highest-redshift ($z\gtrsim0.4$) ranges, however no strong trends in color or stellar mass.
-By incorporating additional spectroscopic data from the SDSS, 2dF, and early DESI, we identify SOM cells where photo-$z$ are estimated suboptimally.
-We derive a set of SOM-based criteria to refine the photometric sample and improve photo-$z$ statistics.
-For the KiDS-Bright sample, this improvement is modest: exclusion of the least represented 20\% of the sample reduces photo-$z$ scatter by less than 10\%.
-We conclude that GAMA, used for KiDS-Bright photo-$z$ training, is sufficiently representative for reliable redshift estimation across most of the color space.
-Future spectroscopic data from surveys such as DESI should be better suited for exploiting the full improvement potential of our method.
+Identifying galaxies that are poorly represented in spectroscopic data is crucial, as their photo-$z$ may be unreliable due to extrapolation beyond the training sample.}{Our approach uses a self-organizing map (SOM) to project a multidimensional parameter space of magnitudes and colors onto a 2D manifold, allowing us to analyze the resulting patterns as a function of various galaxy properties.
+Using SOM, we compared the Kilo-Degree Survey's bright galaxy sample (KiDS-Bright), limited to $r<20$ mag, with various spectroscopic samples, including the Galaxy And Mass Assembly (GAMA).}{ Our analysis reveals that GAMA tends to underrepresent KiDS-Bright at its faintest ($r\gtrsim19.5$) and highest-redshift ($z\gtrsim0.4$) ranges; however, no strong trends are seen in terms of color or stellar mass.
+By incorporating additional spectroscopic data from the SDSS, 2dF, and early DESI, we identified SOM cells where the photo-$z$ values are estimated suboptimally.
+We derived a set of SOM-based criteria to refine the photometric sample and improve photo-$z$ statistics.
+For the KiDS-Bright sample, this improvement is modest, namely, it excludes the least represented 20\% of the sample reduces photo-$z$ scatter by less than 10\%.}{We conclude that GAMA, used for KiDS-Bright photo-$z$ training, is sufficiently representative for reliable redshift estimation across most of the color space.
+Future spectroscopic data from surveys such as DESI should be better suited for exploiting the full improvement potential of our method.}

-\keywords{techniques: machine learning - catalogs - surveys – galaxies: photometry}
+\keywords{techniques: machine learning - catalogs - surveys – galaxies: photometry }